 Nurses provide care to patients and are the backbone of the healthcare profession.
-NWCCD offers an Associate Degree in Nursing and a Certificate in Practical Nursing at both Sheridan College and Gillette College.
+The Northern Wyoming Community College District (NWCCD) offers an Associate Degree in Nursing and a Certificate in Practical Nursing at both Sheridan College and in Gillette, Wyo.
 Upon successful completion of our Associate Degree in Nursing Program, students are eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 As a student, you will receive hands-on training in our advanced, high-tech simulation centers and complete extensive clinical training at healthcare facilities around the region.